Samuel-Ricardo/codelivery_api/README.md

 <img src="https://github.com/Samuel-Ricardo/travel_simulator/raw/main/readme_files/techs.png"/>

 <p align="justify">
-    The purpose of this Back-End is work as intermediator of front-end application and all travel related services and datas, it will send request to start a travel and will monmitoring all data, handling and sending it back to fron-end as data stream, that will have the state and relevant informations about it.
+    The purpose of this Back-End is work as intermediator of front-end application and all travel related services and datas with Mongo Data Base, it will send request to start a travel and will monmitoring all data, handling and sending it back to fron-end as data stream, that will have the state and relevant informations about it.
 </p>

 <p align="justify">